I follow the Code of Ethics of the Association of Somatic and Integrative Sexologists.

-On my return to England I started to work professionally and taking other tantric trainings.
+On my return to England I started to work professionally and take other tantric trainings.
 I co-facilitated the SkyDancing peer practice group at the Open Centre in London.
-I furthered my study of bodywork during 5 months in Poona, India in 1996, learning Osho Rebalancing (which is essentially identical with Jack Painter’s Postural Integration, itself a fusion of Rolfing and Reichian bodywork).
+I furthered my study of bodywork during 5 months in Poona, India in 1996, learning Osho Rebalancing (essentially identical with Jack Painter’s Postural Integration, a fusion of Rolfing and Reichian bodywork).
 I received Sannyas there and have worked under my Sannyasin name of Gyan Nisarg although I now prefer my birth name as it feels more authentic.

 My participation in men’s work has included work with Michael Meade & Malidoma Somé, The Edward Carpenter Community and on-going involvement with The ManKind Project.

 Since 2008 I have been studying shamanism and shamanic sexuality (Quodoushka) with the Deer Tribe Metis Medicine Society which opened up a vast new perspective on sexual health and the many varieties of sexual expression and experience.